-While transfer pricing is an important tax issue, many US and foreign clients are unaware of the tax and cashflow benefits of proactive planning.
+While transfer pricing is a significant tax issue, many US and foreign clients are unaware of the tax and cash flow benefits of proactive planning.
 For example, US tax reform creates some new incentives for multinationals to increase US taxable income to reduce taxes payable.
 Strategic intercompany pricing strategies can lead to substantial savings on a global basis.

 Transfer Pricing Success Stories

 Success Story #1 – Multinational Company Utilizing Tax Net Operating Losses